walkthru/next/walkthru/walkthru-intro/focusing-code.md

 center: 4
 ---

-One of the most useful features of Walkthru is the ability to focus on specific lines of a code file.
+A useful feature of WalkThru is the ability to focus on specific lines of a code file.

 To do this, set the `focus` property in the frontmatter and indicate the range of lines to focus on.

 You can also specify the `center` property which indicates which line should be in the center of the page when the step loads.
-This is useful in large code files as you'll see in a moment.
+(This is useful in large code files as you'll see in a moment).